kubedb/cli/docs/concepts/databases/mysql.md

 ## What is MySQL

-A `MySQL` is a Kubernetes `Custom Resource Definitions` (CRD).
+`MySQL` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [MySQL](https://www.mysql.com/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a MySQL object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## MySQL Spec